sroy0211/CS739_Project_1/README.md

 # CS739_Project_3 : Variable Membership KV Store

-This project implements a durable key-value store with client and server components, providing PUT and GET operations with durability guarantees.
-The system supports multiple clients, ensures data persistence across crashes, and uses a chain replication approach to handle node failures efficiently.
+This project implements a durable, scalable key-value store with client and server components.
+The system supports multiple clients, ensures data persistence across crashes, and uses a chain replication approach to handle node failures and membership changes.

 ## Environment Setup
 **Pick one of the two ways to install the environment:**